Zermatt Switzerland - Vacation Guide

 Zermatt is a car free mountain resort located in the Swiss canton region of Valais.
 The city lies at the foot of the famous Matterhorn and can only be reached by train, which is part of the scenic Glacier Express route.
 This destination offers endless opportunities for outdoor activities as well as peaceful and relaxing experiences.
+Our Zermatt, Switzerland vacation guide highlights Zermatt’s best activities, attractions and hotels, and gives you a better idea of what the city is about!

 A cogwheel railway operates between Zermatt and the classic Mt.
 Gornergrat at 3883 m/12,700 ft in elevation for best views of the Matterhorn.
 Embark on this once in a lifetime opportunity to witness summits of Swiss, Italian, and French Alps all in one panoramic view.

-Mountain excursions in Zermatt
+Mountain Zermatt Tours

 The Gornergrat mountain railway departs every 24 minutes from Zermatt, bringing visitors up to a viewing platform at 3,089 m/10,134 ft.
 Despite the platforms year round access, the summer months allow visitors to enjoy an open-air cogwheel ride.
 At the summit, enjoy the view of Monte Rosa, the Matterhorn, and glacial Lake Riffel.
 Various hikes are possible including hiking all the way down to Zermatt.
 A self-service restaurant offers visitors to enjoy their lunch aside a spectacular panoramic view.

 At 3,883 m/12,739 ft, the Matterhorn Glacier Paradise is Europe’s highest accessible point that can be reached by cableway.
 As the highest cable car station in Europe and open 365 days of the year, this has become a gateway for the largest summer ski area.
 The 360° panorama view includes 38 peaks and 14 glaciers of the Swiss, French, and Italian Alps.
-A restaurant has recently been added with new sustainable development standards and can be accessed with the Zermatt Bergbahnen.
+A restaurant has recently been added with new sustainable development standards and can be accessed with the Zermatt Bergbahnen

 The Rothorn is elevated at 3,103 m/10,180 ft and provides a terrific view of the Matterhorn as one of the highest peaks in the Valais Alps.
 Reaching the Rothorn from Zermatt begins with taking a cable car to Sunnega, which translates to Sunny Corner.
 A gondola with a capacity of four people then takes you from Sunnega to Blauherd at 2,588 m/8,490 ft.
 From there a panoramic cable car brings passengers to the Rothorn’s peak and its mountain restaurant at an elevation of 3,103 m/10,180 ft.